Outcome Mapping and Outcome Harvesting for change in complex spaces

 I use OM and OH extensively in my work which is always somewhere on the continuum from conception through design and monitoring to evaluation, I use OM and OH extensively.
 See: http://www.unpredictable.co/what-i-offer/ An Outcome Mapping consultant for some years, inJune 2016 I was invited to join the Outcome Mapping Learning Community Board pf Stewards.

 Outcome Harvesting (OH)

 Traditional evaluations might be characterised by asking "what did we do?" then attributing observed changes to project activities.
 In complexity this activity centred approach is not valid.
 Change may (or may not) occur only partly because of, or independent of the project.
 OH is an emerging evaluative technique that focuses on changes in the context rather than project activities.
-The key evaluation question is "What changed and why?" rather than the traditional: "What did we do and how? ".
-Somewhat like forensic science or archeology OH first searches for what happened then works ‘backwards’ to unravel how project activities and other factors contributed and then works 'forward' to ask what the changes mean.
+The key evaluation question is "Who changed and why?" rather than the traditional: "What did we do and how? ".
+Somewhat like forensic science or archeology OH first searches for what happened then works ‘backwards’ to unravel how project activities and other factors contributed and only then works 'forward' to ask what the changes mean.